Sunday, June 15, 2025

 1. Faster Destruction of RBCs.

-Red blood cells (RBCs) are formed in the red bone marrow of bones and the stem cells in red bone marrow give rise to the blood.
-These RBCs have 120 days of lifespan, so the body destroys them after their lifespan through the process called hemolysis.
+Red blood cells (RBCs) are formed in the red bone marrow of bones, and the stem cells in red bone marrow give rise to the blood.
+These RBCs have a 120-day lifespan, so the body destroys them after their lifespan through the process called hemolysis.

-In varied conditions, RBCs may have been destroyed earlier than their lifespan.
-In such conditions, RBCs become less in the blood causing to have anemia.
-The faster destruction of RBCs are due to:
+In varied conditions, RBCs may be destroyed earlier than their lifespan.
+In such conditions, RBCs become less in the blood, causing anemia.
+The faster destruction of RBCs is due to:

-• Inherited blood disorders like sickle cell disease, thalassemia, autoimmune hemolytic anemia.
+• Inherited blood disorders like sickle cell disease, thalassemia, and autoimmune hemolytic anemia.

 • Infection caused by a weakened immune system.